 By Larry C. Smith

-Multijurisdictional practice and more CLE.
-LPM continues to produce its popular monthly CLE teleconference series (60- to 90-minute audio seminars).
-Expand your knowledge from the comfort of your office chair—today's practical and affordable way to earn CLE credits.
+More CLE at your desk!
+LPM continues its popular monthly CLE teleconference series.
+These 60- to 90-minute audio seminars allow you to expand your knowledge from the comfort of your office chair—a practical and affordable way to earn CLE credits.